Baby #1: Inconvenient

 There’s such a wide spectrum of reasons why a woman would choose to terminate a pregnancy, Doug noted: “On one hand, we have ectopic pregnancies where the baby is developing inside the fallopian tube and has zero chance of surviving, while mom has almost a 100% chance of dying unless something is done.
 On the other hand,” he continued, “we have women getting abortions so they won’t have to miss their annual ski trip.”

-Clearly, this friend’s situation was much closer to the ectopic end of the spectrum rather than the elective end.
+Clearly, this friend’s crisis pregnancy was much closer to the ectopic end of the spectrum rather than the elective end.

 “I can’t tell you what to do,” Doug told him, “but I can pray that God gives you and your wife wisdom as you make that decision yourselves.
 And that’s exactly what I will do.
 But first, let me tell you a story about some friends of ours….”